Dizbdeedee/gmodhaxe/README.md

 ...
 #end
 ```
 You can use this with variables and classes too, to have clientside/serverside only variables/classes.
-Otherwise everything is shared.
+Otherwise, everything is shared.

 See https://haxe.org/manual/lf-condition-compilation.html